ReubenBond/orleans-docs/src/docs/testing/index.md

 }
 ```

-Now we can create our grain outside of the Orleans runtime and use mocking to control the behaviour of `GrainFactory`:
+Now we can create our grain outside of the Orleans runtime and use mocking to control the behavior of `GrainFactory`:

 ```csharp
 using System;